Parenting disputes about vaccinations

 Whether or not to vaccinate a child is becoming an increasingly contentious area as more parents become vocally opposed to vaccinations.
 This is certainly the case for separated families where one parent opposes vaccination of their children and the other parent seeks it.

-A Court can order that one party have sole parental responsibility (that is, sole decision-making power about a child’s long-term issues) or that both parties have equal shared parental responsibility (which requires them to consult and reach a joint decision together about the long-term issue).
-Very significant evidence is needed for a Court to order that one party have sole parental responsibility as being in the child’s best interests (the paramount consideration in all parenting matters).
+A Court can order that one party have sole parental responsibility (that is, sole decision-making power about a child’s long-term issues) or an order providing for joint decision-making (which requires both parties to consult with each other and make a genuine effort to come to a joint decision about the long-term issue).
+The Court has the power to allocate parental responsibility based on what is in the child’s best interests and the particular circumstances of the case.

-If the parents cannot agree on whether a child is to be vaccinated and one party does not have sole parental responsibility, then the Court will decide based on the children’s best interests.
+If the parents cannot agree on whether a child is to be vaccinated and one party does not have sole parental responsibility, then the Court will decide based on the child’s best interests.

 The Court tends to order that a child be immunised in accordance with the National Immunisation Program Schedule in the absence of any specific scientific medical evidence that a particular vaccine is detrimental to a particular child’s health.